Opening the Doors to Kodo Taiko School

 Almost half a century has passed since the days of Kodo Taiko Performing Arts Ensemble’s antecedent group, Sado no Kuni Ondekoza.
 Kodo continues to tour the globe under the banner “One Earth,” sharing the possibilities of taiko and the appeal of taiko performance.
 I think it’s fair to say that our journey has progressed in tandem with the development of taiko as an art form.

-In 2021, when Kodo celebrates its 40th anniversary, the group decided to launch Kodo Taiko School to help make this new taiko culture into an even richer art form in the future.
-Kodo hopes to broaden the scope of taiko by extensively sharing the wisdom and know-how about taiko that it has amassed to date.
+In 2021, when Kodo celebrates its 40th anniversary, the group launched Kodo Taiko School to help make this new taiko culture into an even richer art form in the future.
+Through the School, Kodo hopes to broaden the scope of taiko by extensively sharing the wisdom and know-how about taiko that it has amassed to date.
 The group also wants to contribute to developing greater richness and diversity in the taiko world.

 The lessons will take place online in small groups, so everyone can see each other face to face.
 The course will provide a place and opportunity for taiko enthusiasts from all over Japan and around the world to meet and play taiko together, even though they will take part from their corner of the globe.

-It’s a very new initiative and, in all honesty, we are still figuring out certain parts.
-We really want to develop this project into a fun, meaningful forum for learning for everyone to enjoy.
+We really want to develop this initiative into a fun, meaningful forum for learning that everyone will enjoy.

 Kodo Cultural Foundation